stevebauman/translation/README.md

     | id | locale_id | translation_id | translation |
        1        NULL         NULL        'Translate me!'
        2        NULL          1          'Translate me!'

+You can now update the translation on the new record and it will be shown wherever `_t('Translate me')` is called.

-You provide you're own way of updating translations (controllers/views etc).
+You must provide you're own way of updating translations (controllers/views etc).